Wrongful Termination Lawsuit: Suing the Right Parties

 If the amount of damages you are suing for is under $35,000, the lawsuit would need to be brought to the Small Claims Court.
 For damages greater than $35,000, the lawsuit would need to be filed at the Superior Court.

-What Happens After I File A Lawsuit?
+What Happens After I File A Lawsuit for Wrongful Termination?

 Assuming the matter is brought to Superior Court, once the statement of claim is filed, the employer’s lawyer will file their statement of defence.
 The employee’s lawyer can file a reply to the statement of defence, but it is not mandatory.

-Once the pleadings have been filed, the next step of a lawsuit would be to determine if the matter should proceed to mediation or discovery.
+Once the pleadings have been filed, the next step of a lawsuit would be to determine if the matter should proceed to mediation or examination for discovery.
 It is important to note that Toronto, Ottawa and Windsor are mandatory mediation jurisdictions.
 This means both parties of the lawsuit must attend mediation before proceeding to trial.

 There are many steps to a lawsuit in Ontario, and it may seem challenging to navigate this process on your own.
 Before filing a wrongful termination claim, speaking to an employment lawyer can simplify this process and ensure a beneficial outcome.